 Delhaize – As one of the primary grocery stores in Belgium, Delhaize is beginning to recognise the importance of catering to special diets.
 While offerings vary from store to store, the CaddyHome delivery service is offering some gluten-free products.
 You can also find a listing of gluten-free brands and products on their website.

-Bio Shops – Bio or organic, shops are popping up all over Belgium and most carry products catering to special diets as well.
+Bio Shops – Bio or organic, shops are popping up all over Belgium, and most carry products catering to special diets as well.
 Again, the number of gluten-free products varies depending on the size of the store, but as most are locally owned, there is a better possibility of building a relationship with your local bio shop owner.
-Sustainable website Tebiki (who we profiled here on CheeseWeb) has a great listing of Bio shops in Brussels, with an interactive google map.

 Asian Grocery Stores – Your local Asian grocery may not spring to mind when you’re searching for gluten-free ingredients, but many Asian staples are naturally gluten-free.
-Things like rice noodles and rice flour are available from Chinese groceries and chickpea flour is a common ingredient in Indian cooking.
+Things like rice noodles and rice flour are available from Chinese groceries, and chickpea flour is a common ingredient in Indian cooking.
 For a wide variety of Asian products, check out the Kam-Yuen supermarket in central Brussels.
 For a great selection of Indian products, including chickpea flour and a great selection of lentils and spices, visit the Ideal Cash and Carry in Molenbeek.
-(Another bonus to Asian groceries – prices are normally lower than bio shops.)
-We’ve created a database of all of the great international grocery shops here in Brussels.
+(Another bonus to Asian groceries – prices usually are lower than bio shops.)
+We ’ve created a database of all of the best international grocery shops here in Brussels.